 Any media representation should seek to maintain accuracy and integrity, moving away from sensationalism and toward an understanding of the ideology which undergirds the many practices and iterations of SOGICE in Australia.

-An ethical approach to representing survivors and the issue as a whole acknowledges that while a ban on conversion therapy may be a first step toward reducing the access to (and prevalence of) more formalised gay conversion therapies, it does not comprehensively address the wider range of SOGICE that exist within conservative faith communities in Australia.
+An ethical approach to representing survivors and the issue as a whole acknowledges that while a ‘ban’ on conversion practices may be a first step toward reducing the access to (and prevalence of) more formalised LGBTQA+ conversion practices, it does not comprehensively address the wider range of SOGICE that exist within conservative faith communities in Australia.

-An ethical approach seeks to spotlight the erroneous belief – widespread in Australian Christian communities – that people are LGBTQ+ due to ‘brokenness’.
+An ethical approach seeks to spotlight the erroneous belief – widespread in Australian Christian communities – that people are LGBTQA+ due to a form ‘brokenness’.